Jean Hanff Korelitz: Film and television adaptations

-Korelitz's book Admission is the basis for the 2013 film of the same name.
+Korelitz's book Admission is the basis for the film of the same name.
 The film was adapted from the novel by Karen Croner and directed by Paul Weitz.
 It stars Tina Fey and Paul Rudd, as well as Lily Tomlin, Wallace Shawn, Nat Wolff, and Gloria Reuben.
-The first trailer was released on November 15, 2012, and the film was released in the US on March 22, 2013.
-David E. Kelley's adaptation of You Should Have Known, renamed The Undoing, was filmed for HBO with director Susanne Bier and starring Nicole Kidman, Hugh Grant, Donald Sutherland and Noah Jupe.
-Originally scheduled for May 2020 it was rescheduled for October 2020.
+The film was released in the US on March 22, 2013.
+David E. Kelley's adaptation of You Should Have Known, renamed HBO's The Undoing, starring Nicole Kidman, Hugh Grant, Donald Sutherland and Noah Jupe, aired in October 2020.
+The Plot and The Latecomer are both in development.